 The whole time I was back and forth on the beach and up and down to the bluff Ronan was with me.
 In all of my “awake” times I can remember him being with me and just thinking over and over again that I was okay as long as he was there.
 The only reason I even went home is because I saw Ronan heading that way, so I followed.
 And he wasn’t even home when I got there!
-Kyle had to go find him the next day at our friends cabin (where I’d spent some time sitting because it was familiar even though I couldn’t remember why.
-I was just to scared to move from there for a while).
+Kyle had to go find him the next day at our friends cabin.
+This is where I’d spent some time sitting because it was familiar even though I couldn’t remember why.
+I was just to scared to move from there for a while.

-Of course this would have been scary enough had it happened in town, but having it happen where there was no guarantee of being found was really terrifying.
+Of course this would have been scary enough had it happened in town.
+Having it happen where there was no guarantee of being found was really terrifying.
 Ronan was the only thing keeping me calm most of the time.

-It really was like being completely blacked out and not knowing where I was, how I’d gotten there, or why I was there.
-I kept thinking even if I found someone I didn’t know how to ask for help, the only thing I could remember was my mom’s cell phone number (which she is NEVER allowed to change now).
-I didn’t even remember my name or why I needed help at one point, just that I knew I did and that I needed to stay with the dog.
-All of my memories of the day come from being “awake”, which seemed to happen more often as the day went on.
-I have almost no memories during daylight but have more and more at dusk and after dark.
+It really was like being completely blacked out and not knowing where I was.
+Or even how I’d gotten there, or why I was there.
+I kept thinking even if I found someone I didn’t know how to ask for help.
+The only thing I could remember was my mom’s cell phone number (which she is NEVER allowed to change now).
+I didn’t even remember my name or why I needed help at one point.
+I just knew I did and that I needed to stay with the dog.
+All of my memories of the day come from being “awake”.
+This seemed to happen more often as the day went on.
+I have almost no memories during daylight but have more at dusk and after dark.

-Once I got home I knew exactly that that was where I needed to be to be safe, and I recognized Kyle and our daughter (though I refused to hold her because I still wasn’t “me” for a while after).
+Once I got home I knew exactly that that was where I needed to be to be safe, and I recognized Kyle and our daughter.
+I did refuse to hold her because I still wasn’t “me” for a while after.
 By the next morning I felt fine, and have had no memory lapses since.
 Hopefully this was a one time thing, potentially caused by stress from the wreck, and never happens again.
 Luckily Kyle will be home to keep an eye on me until his job starts next month (did I mention he got a job?
 Yay!).

 Amnesia is no joke, and not something I would wish on my worst enemy.
 Apologies if this post is somewhat jumbled and jumps around.
-My memories and emotions from that day are still off as well, so this is the best record of my impressions from that day that I can write.
+My memories and emotions from that day are still off as well.
+This is the best record of my impressions from that day that I can write.